-Director remuneration consists of an annual retainer fee, per diem, short-term cash incentive and reimbursement of allowances, as appropriate.
-The shareholders approved in its 2009 Annual Shareholders' Meeting director compensation at a fixed annual retainer fee of Two Hundred Forty Thousand (P240,000) per Board Director per calendar year and a fixed per diem of Twenty Thousand Pesos (P20,000) for each Director serving as a Board Committee Chairman or Committee Member for every Board Committee meeting held and attended.
-When appropriate, the Board approves, upon recommendation of the Compensation and Remuneration Committee, short-term corporate performance-based bonuses for Board Directors.
-The Company's Amended By-Laws prescribe a limit to the aggregate amount of Director bonuses which shall not exceed two percent (2%) of the Company's profit before tax during the previous year, while limit to total yearly compensation package, including bonuses granted, of Directors as such directors shall not exceed ten percent (10%) of the Company's net income before tax during the previous year.
+Director remuneration consists of an annual retainer fee, per diem, short-term cash incentive and reimbursement of allowances as appropriate.
+The shareholders approved an annual retainer fee of Two Hundred Forty Thousand (\P240,000) per Board Director per calendar year and a per diem of Twenty Thousand Pesos (\P20,000) for each Director serving as a Board Committee Chairman or Committee Member for every Board Committee meeting held and attended.
+When appropriate, the Board determines, upon recommendation of the Compensation and Remuneration Committee, short-term performance-related bonuses for non-executive Directors, executive Directors and CEO.
+The Corporation's Amended By-Laws prescribes a limit to the aggregate amount of Director bonuses which shall not exceed two percent (2%) of the Corporation's profit before tax during the previous year, while limit to total yearly compensation package, including bonuses granted, of Directors as such directors shall not exceed ten percent (10%) of the Corporation's net income before tax during the previous year.
+The Board considers performance-based measures on financial and operating metrics such as profitability, growth, liquidity and production efficiency, among others.

-In 2012, executive and non-executive Directors including Independent Directors and the CEO received cash bonus incentives relating to preceding year's financial performance the aggregate amount of which did not exceed the abovementioned limits set by the Company's Amended Bylaws.
-Details of Director compensation are disclosed in relevant sections of the Company's SEC 20-IS Information Statement and 17-A Annual Report.
+In 2012, executive and non-executive Directors including Independent Directors and the CEO received cash performance incentives relating to preceding year's financial performance the aggregate amount of which did not exceed the abovementioned limits set by the Corporation's Amended By-laws.
+Details of

+Director compensation are disclosed further in the relevant section of the Corporation's SEC 20-IS Information Statement.